 My Professional Life

 I was introduced to the concept of Fibre Channel when our RS/6000 was running low on disk space.
-I eventually joined a small SAN reseller based out of Phoenix that was involved in some up and coming storage virtualization technologies.
+I eventually joined a small SAN reseller that was also bringing to market a storage virtualization technology.
 The company wasn’t terribly successful but during my tenure Cisco approached us about reselling an iSCSI product from their recent NuSpeed acquisition.
-After flying up to Minnesota in the middle of a frigid December to get trained on the products I came to the realization that the product was cool but not really enterprise class and more importantly Cisco was trying become relevant in the data center.
+After flying up to Minnesota in the middle of a frigid December to get trained on the products I came to the realization that the product was cool but not really enterprise class, but more importantly I realized that Cisco was trying become relevant in the data center.

 Shortly after my trip to Minnesota I joined Andiamo Systems, a Cisco funded startup, and moved to San Jose.
 This led to nine years working on almost every product Cisco introduced in the data center including the Cisco MDS 9000 family, Cisco UCS, Nexus 2000, Nexus 5000, Nexus 7000, Cisco blade switches, and the Nexus 1000V.
 After nine great years at Cisco I decided I wanted to spend more time in the virtualization space.

 In 2010 I left Cisco to join VCE, a joint venture of VMware, Cisco and EMC.
 VCE’s charter is to design pre-engineered, pre-build converged infrastructure solutions that customers can deploys in hours, rather than the weeks or months if the customer buys the individual components on their own.

 In 2011 I joined Big Switch Networks to help usher in the age of network virtualization and software defined networking (SDN).
 Big Switch was a fantastic experience and the most fun I ever had working.
 Unfortunately, after 18 months of beating my head against the wall trying to get a startup to think differently (who knew it would take so much work to bring vision to a startup) I left out of frustration.